ietf-llc/ietf-privacy-statement-consultation/DRAFT IETF Privacy Statement 2019.md

 By providing us with your Personal Data, you are consenting to our disclosure and use of it for the purposes as described in this Statement.

 ## Your consent to receiving communications
-By subscribing to a mailing list managed by the IETF or submitting a contribution to the IETF, you consent to us using your Personal Data to communicate with you about your participation in our activities.
+By subscribing to a mailing list managed by the IETF/IRTF/IAB or submitting a contribution to the IETF/IRTF/IAB, you consent to us using your Personal Data to communicate with you about your participation in our activities.

 ## Audio, pictorial and video recordings
 We also collect audio, pictorial and video recording, during and in connection with our events, meetings and conferences.
-All such information may be made public and used by us in connection with the activities of the IETF.
+All such information may be made public and used by us in connection with the activities of the IETF/IRTF/IAB.

 ## International transfer of data
 Due to the nature of the Internet and our international operations, your communications and submissions may result in the transfer of your Personal Data and other information across national boundaries and outside of your country of residence.
 By communicating with a Party and submitting information to us,  you consent to these transfers and to the use of your Personal Data and other information as described in this Statement.